tomaz/appledoc/Readme.markdown

 LICENCE
 =======

-Copyright (c) 2009 Tomaz Kragelj.
+Copyright (c) 2009 Tomaz Kragelj

-The appledoc software and associated documentation (from now, the "Software") is freeware.
-You may use, copy, modify and/or merge copies of the Software free of charge in non-commercial solutions.
-The redistribution of this Software as part of or merged in commercial solutions is forbidden without prior authorization of the author.
-However, any output from the original or modified Software, may be used in any kind of project without any restrictions.

-The Software and the accompanying documentation are provided "AS IS" without warranty of any kind.
-IN NO EVENT SHALL THE AUTHOR(S) BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF THE AUTHOR(S) HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
-The entire risk as to the results and performance of this software is assumed by you.
-If the software is defective, you, and not the author, assume the entire cost of all necessary servicing, repairs and corrections.
-If you do not agree to these terms and conditions, you may not install or use this software.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
+conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Tomaz Kragelj <tkragelj@gmail.com>